google-research/kauldron/docs/metrics.md

 Note: The `get_values` method returns the per-example loss (i.e. the returned value has the batch dimension), and the averaging is done in the base class.
-This ensure accumulating losses over multiple batches (e.g. in eval) works correctly.
+This ensures accumulating losses over multiple batches (e.g. in eval) works correctly.

 Losses also adds: